shreesh-pandey/AWS-Practitioner-Quiz/README.md

 This web app offers a hands-on way to practice AWS-style multiple-choice questions.
 Users can select answers, receive **instant feedback**, and get a final score — all within a clean and simple interface.

-What began as a personal learning project in **August 2023** has now evolved into a shareable tool, hosted via GitHub Pages, built in collaboration with **ChatGPT**.
+What began as a personal learning project in **January 2023** has now evolved into a shareable tool, hosted via GitHub Pages, built in collaboration with **ChatGPT**.

 ---